Huanderson

 Huanderson Junior da Silva Santos (born 3 August 1983), commonly known as Huanderson, is a Brazilian professional footballer who plays as a goalkeeper for Greek Super League 2 club Karaiskakis.

 Huanderson played for several clubs in his home country, before moving to Europe for Rio Ave.

 Career

 Brazil

 Huanderson started his career for Iraty in 2004.
-He moved clubs almost annually playing for Guarani, XV de Jaú, Roma Apuracana, Atlético Goianiense, Francana, Araguaína and Goianésia.
+He moved clubs almost annually playing for São Bernardo, XV de Jaú, Roma Apuracana, Atlético Goianiense, Francana, Araguaína and Goianésia.

 Europe

 On 8 June 2011 Huanderson signed for Portuguese club Rio Ave.
 After being benched for the first matches of the season he finally made his debut in a Day 5 match against Leiria.
 On 25 September 2012 Huanderson signed for Greek Football League outfit Iraklis.
 He made his debut for the club on 12 November 2012 in a match against Apollon Smyni.
 After a string of good performances he signed a contract extension with Iraklis until 30 June 2016.

 After five years in Iraklis, on 5 September 2017, Apollon Smyrnis officially announced the signing of experienced Brazilian goalkeeper, until the end of 2017-18 season.